by Barry Keate

-Noise-Induced Hearing Loss (NIHL) occurs when loud noise damages the inner ear.
-This is also called sensorineural hearing loss (SNHL), because the nerves (neurons) in the inner ear are damaged, by one-time exposure to an intense impulse sound, such as an explosion, or by continuous exposure to loud sounds over an extended period of time.
+Noise-induced hearing loss (NIHL) occurs when noise damages the inner ear.
+This is also called sensorineural hearing loss (SNHL), because the nerves (neurons) in the inner ear are damaged, by one-time exposure to intense sound, such as an explosion, or by continual exposure to loud sounds over time.

-Roughly 20% of adults in the US, about 48 million people, report some degree of hearing loss.
-At age 65, 1 out of 3 people have hearing loss.
+Roughly 20% of adults in the US, or about 48 million people, report some degree of hearing loss.
+By age 65, 1 out of 3 people have hearing loss.
 (2) Many of these suffer tinnitus.

-Recreational activities that can put someone at risk for NIHL include target shooting and hunting, snowmobile riding, listening to MP3 players at high volume through earbuds or headphones, playing in a band and attending loud concerts.
-Harmful noises at home may come from lawnmowers, leaf blowers and shop or woodworking tools pose a similar risk at home and on the job.
+Some recreational activities increase the risk of NIHL.
+These include target shooting, hunting, snowmobiling, listening to music at high volume through earbuds or headphones, playing in a band and attending loud concerts.
+Lawnmowers, leaf blowers and shop or woodworking tools pose a similar risk at home and on the job.

-Hearing depends on a series of events that change sound waves in the air into electrical signals.
-The auditory nerve then carries the signals to the brain for processing and interpretation.
+Hearing depends on a series of events which change sound waves into finely tuned electrical signals, which the auditory nerve carries to the brain for processing and interpretation.
 Let’s look at each step.

 1 – Sound waves from the air are collected and focused by the outer ear, then travel through the ear canal to the eardrum.

 The Inner Ear

-Here is where the magic of hearing really takes place.
-The cochlea transforms the vibrational sound into electrical signals it sends to the brain.
+The real magic of hearing occurs in the inner ear.
+The cochlea transforms vibrations into intricately varied electrical signals, which it sends to the brain.

-The cochlea is a small, snail-shaped organ inside the inner ear.
-Inside the cochlea are row upon row of about 20,000 hair cells.
-There are two types of hair cells, Outer Hair Cells (OHC), which amplify the vibrations, and Inner Hair Cells (IHC), which transform the vibrations into electrical nerve impulses.
+The cochlea is a small, snail-shaped organ.
+Inside it are about 20,000 hair cells.
+There are two types of these cells: outer hair cells, which amplify vibrations, and inner hair cells, which transform vibrations into electrical nerve impulses.
 Different groups of hair cells are activated by different frequencies of sound.

-5. Glutamate then binds to receptors on the neuron and initiates an electrical potential.
-From there the information goes to the auditory cortex to be interpreted as sound.
+5 – Glutamate then binds to receptors on the neurons and creates an electrical potential in the auditory nerve, which transmits information to the auditory cortex in the brain to be interpreted as sound.

 Most NIHL is caused by the damage and eventual death of these hair cells.
 Unlike bird and amphibian hair cells, human hair cells don’t grow back.
 Once dead they are gone for good.

-Our brain likes input and neurons need to be stimulated.
+The brain craves input, and neurons require stimulation.
 This includes the neurons in the auditory cortex of the brain.
-Just like the hair cells in the cochlea, the auditory cortex is organized according to sound frequency, meaning every neuron is responsible for a different pitch.
-When hearing loss occurs, certain brain neurons lack input in the regions where the hearing loss is most severe.
+Like hair cells in the cochlea, the auditory cortex is organized according to sound frequency, meaning every neuron is responsible for a different pitch.
+When hearing loss occurs, brain neurons for lost frequencies lack input.